 Samurai

 his armour or bushi (武士, [bɯ.ɕi]) were members of the warrior class in Japan.
-Originally provincial warriors who served the Kuge and imperial court in the late 12th century, they eventually came to play a major political role until their abolition in the late 1870s during the Meiji era.
+They were originally provincial warriors who served the Kuge and imperial court in the late 12th century, and eventually came to play a major political role until their abolition in the late 1870s during the Meiji era.

-Although they had predecessors in earlier military and administrative officers, the samurai truly emerged during the Kamakura shogunate, ruling from 1185 to 1333.
-They became the ruling political class, with significant power but also significant responsibility.
-During the 13th century, the samurai proved themselves as adept warriors against the invading Mongols.
-During the Sengoku Period, the term was vague and some samurai owned land, and others were retainers or mercenaries.
+During the Sengoku Period, the term was vague and some samurai owned land, others were retainers or mercenaries.
 Many served as retainers to lords (including ''daimyo'').
-There was a great increase of the number of men styling themselves samurai, by virtue of bearing arms.
-During the peaceful Edo period, 1603 to 1868, they were mainly the stewards and chamberlains of the ''daimyo'' estates, roles they had also filled in the past.
+There was a great increase in the number of men who styled themselves samurai by virtue of bearing arms.
+During the Edo period, 1603 to 1868, they were mainly the stewards and chamberlains of the ''daimyo'' estates, roles they had also filled in the past.
 During the Edo period, they came to represent a hereditary class.
 On the other hand, from the mid-Edo period, and farmers could be promoted to the samurai class by being adopted into families or by serving in offices, and low-ranking samurai could be transferred to lower social classes, such as ''chōnin'', by changing jobs.

 In the 1870s, samurai families comprised 5% of the population.
 As modern militaries emerged in the 19th century, the samurai were rendered increasingly obsolete and very expensive to maintain compared to the average conscript soldier.
 The Meiji Restoration formally abolished the status, and most former samurai became Shizoku.
 This allowed them to move into professional and entrepreneurial roles.
-Their memory and weaponry remain prominent in contemporary Japanese popular culture.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Samurai', query time: 0.00s Refine Results